Order of Islam Brunei

 The Most Eminent Order of Islam Brunei (Darjah Seri Ugama Islam Negara Brunei Yang Amat Bersinar), also translated as The Most Illustrious Islamic Religious Order of the State of Brunei, is an order of Brunei.
 It was established on 1 August 1968 by Sultan Hassanal Bolkiah for service in the propagation, preservation and strengthening of the Islamic religion.

-The order consists of five classes:
+Current classes

+The five classes of appointment to the Order are, from highest grade to lowest grade: